Operation Cartwheel: Bougainville Campaign

 With the end of the New Georgia campaign, Japanese forces retreated to the island of Bougainville; Admiral Halsey decided to seize the island in order to use it as a base for bombing attacks on Rabaul.
 Beginning in early October 1943, Brigadier General Nathan F. Twining’s AirSols force bombed Japanese air bases on Bougainville ahead of the invasion.
 On 27 October, the New Zealand 8th Brigade captured the Treasury Islands in Operation Goodtime, while the U.S. 2nd Marine Parachute Battalion seized Choiseul Island the following day, in Operation Blissful.

 The invasion of Bougainville proper commenced on 1 November.
-The 3rd Marine Amphibious Corps, commanded by Lieutenant General Alexander Vandegrift, landed 14,000 men at Cape Tokorina.
+The 3rd Marine Amphibious Corps, commanded by Lieutenant General Alexander Vandegrift, landed 14,000 men at Cape Torokina.
 Japanese counterattacks that night and the following day were successfully repelled.
 Throughout the month of November, attempts by the Japanese to reinforce Lieutenant General Harukichi Hyakutake's 17th Army were foiled by detachments of the U.S. Seventh Fleet under Rear Admiral Theodore S. Wilkinson.
 The 3rd Amphibious Corps, eventually reinforced by the U.S. Army’s 37th Division, continued to endure Japanese bombing, shelling, and counterattacks.
 By December, the 3rd Amphibious Corps was relieved by the Americal Division under Brigadier General John R. Hodge, and by mid-December three airfields had been constructed on Bougainville by the Allies.